 - D Three Enterprises, LLC v.
-SunModo Corp., __ F.3d __, 2018 WL 2293299 (Fed.
+SunModo Corp., 890 F.3d 1042 (Fed.
 Cir.
-May 21, 2018), affirming No. 1:15-cv-1151-CBS, 2017 WL 1023389 (D. Colo.
+2018), affirming No. 1:15-cv-1151-CBS, 2017 WL 1023389 (D. Colo.
 March 15, 2017): Led defense team, invalidated more than 30 asserted claims across three patents related to roof mount assemblies that can be used for solar panels.
 Summary judgment of invalidity pursuant to 35 U.S.C. §§ 112 and 120 was affirmed by the Federal Circuit because the asserted claims were broader than what was disclosed in the initial provisional patent application, rendering the accused products and plaintiff’s own published patent applications prior art.

 - OmniGen Research Wang, No. 6:16-cv-268-MC, 321 F.R.D.
 367 and 2017 WL 5505041 (D. Or.
 2017): After a successful motion for terminating sanctions based on the defendants’ destruction of evidence, obtained a permanent injunction and $3.8 million judgment against the plaintiffs’ former employee and his spouse at a remedies trial.
 Defendants had started rival businesses to sell knock-offs of OmniGen’s feed additives in China, leading to liability for breach of contract, trade secret misappropriation, intentional interference with economic relations, copyright infringement, breach of fiduciary duty, and false advertising.